Czech central bank raises key rate by 25bps to 0.5%

-The Czech central bank raised its key interest rate by 25 basis points to 0.5% on June 23, a day after its Hungarian counterpart became the first central bank in the EU to raise rates since the onset of the COVID-19 pandemic.
+The Czech central bank raised its key interest rate by 25 basis points to 0.5% on June 23, a day after its Hungarian counterpart became the first central bank in the EU to raise rates since the onset of the coronavirus (COVID-19) pandemic.

 The widely expected moves by the two Central European central banks will put pressure on Poland to follow, though analysts don’t expect it to start tightening until at least the second half of next year.
 It kept its reference rate at its all-time low of 0.1% on June 9.